niwinz/django-rawinclude/README.rst

 similar to django.
 It is more useful than the templatetag "ssi" because it uses all the logic of templateloaders of django.

-**NOTE1**: Not compatible with django cache loader in the very near future be implemented cache itself.
+**NOTE1**: Not compatible with django cache loader, but in the very near future be implemented cache itself.

 **NOTE2**: it is studying ways to facilitate i18n, either through javascript, either by python.